 Lots of family resemblance there, eh?
 None of these loads include a cow, butter, or leather, and they all include cheese.
 That's because both of our two breeders were like that.
-If we were to just continue breeding the fittest of this population, and the next, and so on, we wouldn't ever see any loads including a cow, butter, leather, or no cheese, but we fix that in the next step, which is to . . .
+If we were to just continue breeding the fittest of each generation, we wouldn't ever see any loads including a cow, butter, leather, or no cheese, but we fix that in the next step, which is to . . .